Factories

 $lib = Factories::libraries('Sub/SubLib');

-You could also request a full qualified classname:
+You could also request a fully qualified classname:

 use CodeIgniter\Config\Factories;